PREPARE FOR APPLYING TO A PROMISING ENERGY CAREER

 Social media is becoming increasingly important to accessing and getting a job.
 Create a social media profile on sites such as LinkedIn.
+LinkedIn offers veterans a free upgrade to premium services.
 Be sure to also network by talking to friends, family, and current and former colleagues.

 - Write a civilian-friendly resume.

 Translate your military experience into a strong resume, as very few employers understand the scope of your military experience and training.
 When writing your resume, showcase your accomplishments, including the specialized training you have received.
 Your military experience is an asset and should be marketed in a way that speaks to employer needs.

 Hiring Our Heroes helps veterans develop and build their own brand.

 Practice makes perfect, so participate in mock interviews at career fairs, on bases, or at Veterans Service Organizations so you can learn to translate your military skills into terms energy employers can understand.

 Many utility companies use a pre-employment test as one of the initial steps in the selection process.
 To pass, you will need math, communications, problem solving, and mechanical reasoning, so you may want to brush up on the basics to gain employment in an energy industry.

 To help increase your success, the Edison Electric Institute (EEI) has developed practice tests.
 Although these tests will differ slightly from the real test, it would be beneficial to become familiar with these tests, as it will help you understand the test better and may increase your chances of qualifying for an interview.